 The course is maturing in content as well as form.
 It covers a wide set of areas as well as various learning and examination forms.
 The project work was conducted at KTH Södertälje Logistics lab as well as Scania Smart Factory lab.

-Since last year we have adjusted some lectures, adjusted project description and refined the examination format.
-Generally, the students felt satisfied and expressed a good learning experience.
-Specific improvement areas include further clarity in project assignment, literature listings, lecture improvements and adjustments in examination format.
-Quizes can be used for continuous learning during the course instead of being used as part 1 in final examination.
-The industry visits and guest lectures provide high value to the course.
+Since last year we have made more clear project descriptions, adjusted some lectures, introduced three online open Canvas quizzes for students to take whenever they want during the course (not part of examination).
+The final examination was also adjusted in terms of slightly adjusted forms of questions.
+No comments have been given on the final examination.